prasys/sklearn_tutorial/README.md

 Read [NESI.md](NESI.md) to find out how to run the notebooks on NeSI.
 All the packages required by the tutorial are already installed on NeSI's [jupyter hub](https://jupyter.nesi.org.nz/).

-If you prefer to run on your laptop then we recommend that you download and install [miniconda](http://conda.pydata.org/miniconda.html).
+If you prefer to run on your own computer then we recommend that you download and install [miniconda](http://conda.pydata.org/miniconda.html).
 Once `miniconda` is installed, the following command will install all required packages in your Python environment.
 ```
 conda create -n skl_tut python=3.8 numpy scipy ipywidgets matplotlib scikit-learn pillow jupyterlab